NoahLake07/TVG-Digitizing-Assistant/README.md

 # Tape Digitizing Assistant
 TVG Digitizing Assistant is a Java-based desktop application designed to assist with the process of digitizing media.
-The application provides a user-friendly interface for managing and tracking the conversion of various media types.
+The application provides a user-friendly interface for managing and tracking the conversion of various tape media types.

 ## Features
 - **Project Management**: The application allows users to create and manage projects.
 Each project can contain multiple conversions, usually per client, and each conversion represents a single digitization task.